If you have a website then you’ll want to get organic traffic, despite the term sounding a bit vegan.

 Dedicate some time each day to see what people are asking, if it’s something you know a bit about, pop some advice and refer to your site link.

 Keep telling people about what you do and how you help.
-Use your social media, it’s your free space to promote your business and/or website.
+Use your social media, it’s your space to promote your business and/or website.

 Before you leave…